andazi/Data-analysis-on-Nigerian-Economy/README.md

 # Data-analysis-on-Nigerian-Economy

 Welcome to the Nigeria Economic Analysis Project!
 This project focuses on analyzing Nigeria's economic performance using data analysis techniques.
-While the project was initiated by [Your Name], we encourage contributions and use by anyone interested in exploring and understanding Nigeria's economic landscape.
+While the project was initiated by Andazi, we encourage contributions and use by anyone interested in exploring and understanding Nigeria's economic landscape.

 ## About the Project